Hiten1896/Hiten1896/README.md

 ### 🛠️ What I'm Working On

-*   **TrustGuard** – A digital forensics suite built with React and Firebase designed to detect AI-generated media (Deepfakes) and analyze metadata manipulation.
+*   **TrustGuard Pro** – A digital forensics suite built with React and Firebase designed to detect AI-generated media (Deepfakes) and analyze metadata manipulation.
 *   **Movie Hunt** – A sleek web application for movie searching, tracking streaming availability, and aggregating IMDb data.

 ---